Our advising team can help you understand degree requirements and select courses that fit your interests and career goals.

 - You must schedule appointments at least 24 hours in advance.
 During registration it's best to schedule 7-10 days before the date you want to meet with an advisor!

 - Record your appointment date & time in your personal calendar.
-An e-mail reminder of the scheduled appointment will be sent to your IU e-mail account the day before the appointment.
+An e-mail reminder of the scheduled appointment will be sent to your IU e-mail the day before the appointment.

 - If necessary, you can return to Starnet to check the appointment you've scheduled or to cancel or to reschedule your appointment.